99061142/CRUD-login/README.md

 Make a todo website with an login form, and show the todo lists to the account the user has made.

-## Information

-* The todo's are getting saved in a database (SQL).

 ## NOTE

-This website can only work when the database is given, or when you make your own database.
+* This website can only work with the given database.
-It's now in the starting phase so the database is not ready to be given.
+* Emails are not getting checked if it's real.
+* Passwords don't have rules attached to them, so you can make it as short/long as you want.